 I know, I know, you have all heard this before and most likely preached to you by someone much smarter than me.
 However, I believe I offer one major difference.
 I do not think accounting professionals are “going away.”
 No, you will not be replaced by a robot (entirely), but the tasks you do will change and faster than you think.

 During his days as chief of staff of the United States Army, General Eric Shinseki often told his direct reports, “If you don’t like change, you are going to like irrelevance even less.”
 I first heard this quote during a Tom Peter seminar I attended in the early 2000s and have often repeated it as the opening line of many of my presentations to accounting professionals and other audiences.

-Barry Melancon, CPA, CGMA, president and CEO of the AICPA, surprised both me and an entire room of accounting thought leaders at last year’s AICPA Engage conference saying, “The number one issue facing the profession today is relevancy.”
+Barry Melancon, CPA, CGMA, president and CEO of the AICPA, surprised both me and an entire room of accounting thought leaders at the 2016 AICPA Engage conference saying, “The number one issue facing the profession today is relevancy.”
 He is right.
 However, what this means is that while some accounting professionals will be made irrelevant, the good news is that others will continue to not only exist, but thrive.

 Making this transformation is not easy, as it requires us to think differently than we have in the past.